© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Maison Dieu is a scheduled monument protected by Historic England under reference 1005865.
 View the official record →

-Maison Dieu is a medieval hospital and charitable institution located in Sussex, England.
+Maison Dieu is a medieval hospice and charitable institution located in Winchelsea, Sussex, founded in the thirteenth century to provide shelter and care for pilgrims and poor travellers.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005865.

 Maison Dieu is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005865.